vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 ### Execution flags

 1. **Post-Only (True/False):** Only valid for Limit orders.
 Cannot be True at the same time as Reduce-Only.
-If set to true, once order reaches the orderbook, this order acts identically to a limit order set at the same price.
+If set to true, once an order reaches the orderbook, this order acts identically to a limit order set at the same price.
 However, prior to being placed a check is run to ensure that the order will not (neither totally nor in any part) immediately cross with anything already on the book.
 If the order would immediately trade, it is instead immediately `Stopped` with a reason informing the trader that the order was stopped to avoid a trade occurring.
 As a result, placing a Post-Only order will never incur taker fees, and will not incur fees in general if executed in continuous trading.
 It is possible for some liquidity and infrastructure fees to be paid if the resultant limit order trades at the uncrossing of an auction, as specified in [0029-FEES](https://github.com/vegaprotocol/specs/blob/master/protocol/0029-FEES-fees.md#normal-auctions-including-market-protection-and-opening-auctions).
 1. **Reduce-Only (True/False):** Only valid for Non-Persistent orders.
 Cannot be True at the same time as Post-Only.
 If set, order will only be executed if the outcome of the trade moves the trader's position closer to 0.
 In addition, a Reduce-Only order will not move a position to the opposite side to the trader's current position (e.g. if short, a Reduce-Only order cannot make the trader long as a result).
 If submitted as IOC, where the full volume would switch sides, only the amount required to move the position to 0 will be executed.

-### 'Glassberg' transparent iceberg orders
+### Iceberg / transparent iceberg orders

 On centralised exchanges, icebergs are a type of order that enables a trader to make an order with a relatively small visible "display quantity" and a larger hidden total size.

 Like an iceberg, most of the order is not visible to other traders.

 After the full size of the visible portion of the order has traded away, the order is "refreshed" and reappears with its maximum display quantity.

 This is repeated until the order is cancelled or expires, or its full volume trades away.

-Some platforms also allow the display quantity to be randomised on each refresh to further frustrate traders trying to identify the existence of the iceberg ordeer).
+Some platforms also allow the display quantity to be randomised on each refresh to further frustrate traders trying to identify the existence of the iceberg order).

 Vega, being a decentralised and fully transparent protocol, cannot (in its current form) achieve the hidden characteristic of iceberg orders.
-But it can do the rest hence, _glassberg_ orders.
+But it can do the rest.

-These are still helpful, especially for market makers and in combination with pegged orders, as they allow a trader to remain competitively present on the order book through the refresh facility without needing to supply excessive volume into a large aggressive order.
+Iceberg orders (or in other words, transparent iceberg orders) are still helpful, especially for market makers and in combination with pegged orders, as they allow a trader to remain competitively present on the order book through the refresh facility without needing to supply excessive volume into a large aggressive order.

 #### Definitions